AlenKrishna2012/AlenKrishna2012/README.md

 ## 👨‍💻 About Me

-I'm a student who enjoys **building, experimenting, and learning by doing**.
+I'm a student of 9th grade who enjoys **building, experimenting, and learning by doing**.

 My projects sit at the intersection of **software, electronics, embedded systems, and the web**.
 I especially enjoy working with microcontrollers, Arduino-compatible boards, GitHub, and open-source projects.